electronicayciencia/ATECC608-Tools/README.md

 # ATECC608 Tools

-Tools to work with Atmel Crypto-Authentication (ATCA) library and devices.
+Command-line tools to work with Atmel Crypto-Authentication (ATCA) library and devices.

+See *Customize* section below to setup and compile the library.

 ## Tools list